eddydg/learn-rebase-onto/README.md

 ## Tips

-You can use `git log --graph --oneline --branches=branch-*` to check your branches state at any time.
+`git log --graph --oneline --branches=branch-*` will show the state of the branches you need to track.

 After each exercice, don't forget to reset your branches to the initial state:
 ```bash